What To Wear for Passport Photo Sessions

 - Cut it to the correct dimensions

 While you can prepare your own passport photos, DoNotPay can make your life considerably easier.
-We can remove all the hassle by processing your photo for you online in a few clicks!
+We can remove all the hassle by !

 DoNotPay ensures your passport photo fits the bill!